bloominstituteoftechnology/Computer-Architecture-C/NOTES.md

 No return values
 The return address of a subroutines stored is stored onto the stack CALL pushes the address of the instruction *after it* onto the stack, then move the PC to the subroutine address.
-RET will pop the return address of the stack and store it in the PC.
+RET will pop the return address of the stack and store it at the PC.

 Example of a Subroutine